ranjan-sumit/Brand_Insight_App/README.md

 # Brand_Insight_App
-This App helps in branding of App
+This App helps in branding of Company